alexbleich/housing-affordability-tool/ASSUMPTIONS.md

 # Assumptions

-This is designed to be a clear explanation of how inputs in `assumptions.csv` flow through the model, how prices map to income, and what simplifications we make.
+This page is intends to provide a clear explanation of how inputs in `assumptions.csv` flow through the model, how prices map to income, and what simplifications we make.
 This is meant for policymakers and non-coders.

 ## What the model does (at a glance)